 Leased assets and leasehold improvements are amortized over the shorter of the useful life of the asset or the lease term.
 Capital assets of the School are depreciated using the straight-line method over the following estimated useful lives:

-Estimated Useful
+Estimated useful

-Asset Class Lives (Years)
+Asset class lives (years)

 Furniture, fixtures and equipment 7 - 10

 Audio visual equipment 7

 Information technology equipment 5 - 7

+Property under capital lease 3

 9. Long-lived assets